World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 IS210TRESH2A is a Small Steam Turbine Emergency Trip Terminal Board manufactured and designed by General Electric as part of the VIe Series used in GE Distributed Control Systems.
 TRESH2A is used for the emergency overspeed protection for small/medium-sized steam turbines.
 TRES controls the I/O controller and provides power to three emergency trip solenoids, which can be connected between the TRES and TRPS terminal boards.
 TRESH2A provides the positive side of the 125 V DC to the solenoid, and TRPS provides the negative side.
 The I/O controller provides emergency overspeed protection and emergency stop functions, and it controls the three relays on TRESH2A, which control the three trip solenoids.

 In the TRES, the seven dry contact inputs, excitation, and signal are monitored and fed to the I/O controller.
-The board includes the synch check relay driver, K25A, and associated monitoring, the same as on TREG, and the servo clamp relay driver, K4CL, and its associated monitoring.
+The board includes the sync check relay driver, K25A, and associated monitoring, the same as on TREG, and the servo clamp relay driver, K4CL, and its associated monitoring.
 A second TRES board cannot be driven from the I/O controller through J4.

 INSTALLATION: